dvdgeroconnell/pands-project/README.md

     median      4.350000     1.300000      5.800000     3.000000
     mean        3.758000     1.199333      5.843333     3.057333
     std         1.765298     0.762238      0.828066     0.435866

-    Note: these statistics are not so meaningful as they are calculated across 3 different species.
-It is more meaningful to look at the separate summaries for each species separately, and then compare the summaries.

     Statistical summary for the setosa species
             petal_length  petal_width  sepal_length  sepal_width